 Truth is stranger than fiction and, for this reason, the best nonfiction books of all time have the power to change your life.

-I read a variety of nonfiction: memoir, biography, true crime, self-help, scientific data, social issues and more.
+I read a variety of nonfiction: memoirs, biography, true crime, self-help, scientific data, social issues, and more.
 Given such a broad range, it was difficult to compile a list of the best nonfiction books of all time.

 These are the books I never forgot.
 I came out of each one different than I was before reading it.
 I also specifically decided not to include any true crime or self-help books, as those feel like a specific subset to me.
 I also tried not to include any books that may feel divisive to some readers.

 Below are what I deem to be the best nonfiction books of all time.

 - Know My Name

 The Diary of a Young Girl by Anne Frank

 The Diary of Anne Frank is a book that was never meant to be a book.
 It's the diary of a thirteen-year-old Jewish girl hiding in Nazi-occupied Holland.